Elaine-AL/ecowraps-powerbi-visualisation/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github)

 > Below are the steps i took to accomplish the project:
-  1. Create databases in PostgreSQL and SQL server
+  1. Data connection -- Create databases in PostgreSQL and SQL server
      a) Under sql server
 - Import the data from the main excel file using the OPENROWSET() function
-- Do the clean ups
+- Data cleaning -- Do the clean ups
+- Since the import is static, we need to create an automation that reads the excel file every morning to show any changes done.
+We do this using the Windows Task Scheluder;
+	-> Create a basic task and create a name in Task scheduler -> Select the frequency, in this case "Daily" and set the exact time -> Under action, choose "Start program"
+	-> Under Program/script, write "sqlcmd"
+	-> Under Add arguments, paste this: sqlcmd -S .\SQLEXPRESS -d ecowraps -E -i "path to sql file.sql"
   	b) Under Postgres
 - Since Postgres can't read excel sheets, we are going to load the data sheets in R, create a connection with our Postgres DB then load to our DB from R environment using dbConnect() and dbWriteTable() R functions
 - Once the data is loaded in db confirm their existence
-- Then do the cleanup
+- Then do the cleanup - data cleaning
 - Since postgres will only show what data is available in R object, we need to automate the R script to run every day when the excel refresh.
 We will do this using Windows Task Scheduler.;
-	-> Open Task Scheduler
+	->Open Task Scheduler
 	-> Create Basic Task
 	-> Create a name for the task, click next
 	-> Select frequency, in our case "Daily"/"When computer starts"